Igorxp5/whatsapp-insights/README.md

 - **--locale:** Set the language of the insights descriptions.
 Currenly supporting: ```en_US``` and ```pt_BR```.
 - **--profile-pictures-dir:** Directory with your contacts profile images.
 Set this if you have saved them out of the project workspace.
 - **--exclude-no-display-name-contacts:** Not include contacts without display name.
+- **--from-export-chats:** Export your chats in Individual Chat > More > Export chat.
+You have to do it manually for all contacts you want presnt in the video generated.
+Pass the folder where all the text files are.
+Note, that WhatsApp feature is limited to export 40,000 messages.

 ## Insighters